-- (b) Eligible owners.
-The owner of a HOME-assisted ECHO unit may be: - (1) The owner-occupant of the singlefamily host property on which the ECHO unit will be located; - (2) A participating jurisdiction; or - (3) A non-profit organization. - (c) Eligible tenants.
-During the affordability period, the tenant of a HOME-assisted ECHO unit must be an elderly or disabled family as defined in 24 CFR 5.403 and must also be a low-income family. - (d) Applicable requirements.
-The requirements of §92.252 apply to HOME-assisted ECHO units, with the following modifications: - (1) Only one ECHO unit may be provided per host property. - (2) The ECHO unit owner may choose whether or not to charge the tenant of the ECHO unit rent, but if a rent is charged, it must meet the requirements of §92.252. - (3) The ECHO housing must remain affordable for the period specified in §92.252(e).
-If within the affordability period the original occupant no longer occupies the unit, the ECHO unit owner must: - (i) Rent the unit to another eligible occupant on site; - (ii) Move the ECHO unit to another site for occupancy by an eligible occupant; or - (iii) If the owner of the ECHO unit is the host property owner-occupant, the owner may repay the HOME funds in accordance with the recapture provisions imposed by the participating jurisdiction consistent with §92.254(a)(5)(ii).
-The participating jurisdiction must use the recaptured HOME funds for additional HOME activities. - (4) The participating jurisdiction has the responsibility to enforce the project requirements applicable to ECHO units.

-Subpart G-Community Housing Development Organizations
+(b) Eligible owners.
+The owner of a HOME-assisted ECHO unit may be:(1) The owner-occupant of the single-family host property on which the ECHO unit will be located;

+(2) A participating jurisdiction; or

+(3) A non-profit organization.

+(c) Eligible tenants.
+During the affordability period, the tenant of a HOME-assisted ECHO unit must be an elderly or disabled family as defined in 24 CFR 5.403 and must also be a low-income family.

+(d) Applicable requirements.
+The requirements of Sec.
+92.252 apply to HOME-assisted ECHO units, with the following modifications:

+(1) Only one ECHO unit may be provided per host property.(2) The ECHO unit owner may choose whether or not to charge the tenant of the ECHO unit rent, but if a rent is charged, it must meet the requirements of Sec.
+92.252.

+(3) The ECHO housing must remain affordable for the period specified in Sec.
+92.252(e).
+If within the affordability period the original occupant no longer occupies the unit, the ECHO unit owner must:

+(i) Rent the unit to another eliqible occupant on site;

+(ii) Move the ECHO unit to another site for occupancy by an eligible occupant; or

+(iii) If the owner of the ECHO unit is the host property owneroccupant, the owner may repay the HOME funds in accordance with the recapture provisions imposed by the participating jurisdiction consistent with Sec.
+92.254(a)(5)(ii).
+The participating jurisdiction must use the recaptured HOME funds for additional HOME activities.

+(4) The participating jurisdiction has the responsibility to enforce the project requirements applicable to ECHO units.

+[Code of Federal Regulations] [Title 24, Volume 1] [Revised as of April 1, 2004] From the U.S. Government Printing Office via GPO Access [CITE: 24CFR92.300]

-§ 92.300 Set-aside for community housing development organizations (CHDOs).
+Sec.
+92.300 Set-aside for community housing development organizations (CHDOs).

-(a) Within 24 months after the date that HUD notifies the participating jurisdiction of HUD's execution of the HOME Investment Partnerships Agreement, the participating jurisdiction must reserve not less than 15 percent of the HOME allocation for investment only in housing to be owned, developed or sponsored by community housing development organizations.
-State, the HOME allocation includes funds reallocated under §92.451(c)(2)(i) and, for a unit of general local government, includes funds transferred from a State under §92.102(b).
-The participating jurisdiction must certify the organization as meeting the definition of "community housing development organization" and must document that the organization has capacity to own, develop, or sponsor housing each time it commits funds to the organization.
-For purposes of this paragraph:
+(a)(1) Within 24 months after HUD notifies the participating jurisdiction of HUD's execution of the HOME Investment Partnerships Agreement, the participating jurisdiction must reserve not less than 15 percent of the HOME allocation for investment only in housing to be developed, sponsored, or owned by community housing development organizations.
+For a State, the HOME allocation includes funds reallocated under Sec.
+92.451(c)(2)(i) and, for a unit of general local government, funds transferred from a State under Sec.
+92.102(b).
+The funds are reserved when a participating jurisdiction enters into a written agreement with the community housing development organization.
+The funds must be provided to a community housing development organization, its subsidiary, or a partnership of which it or its subsidiary is the managing general partner.
+If a CHDO owns the project in partnership, it or its wholly owned for-profit or non-profit subsidiary must be the managing general partner.
+In acting in any of the capacities specified, the community housing development organization must have effective project control.
+In addition, a community housing development organization, in connection with housing it develops, sponsors or owns with HOME funds provided under this section, may provide direct homeownership assistance (e.g. downpayment assistance) and not be considered a subrecipient.